alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 ### Deploy the Virtual Network and Active Directory Domain Controller
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
-- Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
+- Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`.
+This command will give you a URL and a short alphanumeric code.
+You will need to visit that URL in a web browser and enter the code
   - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 - Deploy and configure the domain controller (DC) VMs by running `./Setup_SHM_DC.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config
 - This will take **around one hour** to run.